-Data Science Research Unit (DSRU) focuses on machine learning, machine vision, cybersecurity, simulation and modelling, computational intelligence and robotics as well as the application of these fields to real-world problems.
+Data Science Research Unit (DSRU) is in the Faculty of Business, Justice and Behavioural Sciences and focuses on machine learning, machine vision, cybersecurity, simulation and modelling, computational intelligence and robotics as well as the application of these fields to real-world problems

 |Sarah Condran||Michael Bewong, Zahid Islam and Lancelot Maphosa||Intelligent Agronomy: towards effective and explainable machine learning models|

 |Danny Falero||Ashad Kabir, Lihong Zheng and Michael Bewong||Machine learning for detecting COVID-19 severity from chest x-ray|

 |Jannatul Ferdous||Rafiqul Islam, Zahid Islam and Maumita Bhattacharya||Analysis of malware data using ML algorithms|